-All staff employees of the university, whether full-time or part-time, who are appointed or hold regular positions, are "at-will" employees and may have their employment terminated by the university for convenience at any time or may be dismissed immediately for cause.
+All classified and non-classified staff employees of the university, whether full-time or part-time, who are appointed or hold regular positions, are "at-will" employees and may have their employment terminated by the university for convenience at any time or may be dismissed immediately for cause.
 In the case of grant termination or loss of appropriated funds, termination may be immediate.
 In the event the University no longer needs or desires the services of a regular appointed employee, the employee may be terminated.
 An employee who is terminated for cause may be dismissed immediately without the benefit of an advance notice.
-Causes may be, but are not limited to, misconduct, dishonesty, harassment, threatening or causing physical harm, excessive absenteeism, excessive tardiness, use of alcoholic beverages or drugs, or three consecutive absences without contacting the supervisor.
+Causes may be, but are not limited to, misconduct, dishonesty, excessive absenteeism, excessive tardiness, use of alcoholic beverages or drugs, or three consecutive absences without contacting the supervisor.
+A terminating employee must complete a Termination Clearance Form to receive his/her final pay check.

-When an employee is dismissed for cause, a written statement of the reason(s) must be given to the employee, Human Resources Office, and Human Relations Officer.
+When an employee is dismissed for cause, a written statement of the reason(s) must be given to the employee, Human Relations Office, and Human Relations Officer.
 The individual is entitled to an appeal process if he/she feels the reason(s) for dismissal given by his/her supervisor were not sufficient.
 To appeal, the employee must within three (3) working days of the dismissal make a written request for reconsideration to his/her next level of supervision.
 This supervisor will review the facts of the case and may conduct a hearing with the employee and his/her designated supervisor.
 The second-level supervisor will issue a written decision within seven (7) working days after receipt of the appeal.
-The employee may appeal the second-level supervisor's decision to the Human Relations Officer within three (3) working days.
+The employee may appeal the second-level supervisor's decision to the Human Resources Officer within three (3) working days.
 The Human Relations Officer will conduct an investigation to determine if University policy was followed and within ten (10) working days after receipt of the appeal issue a decision which will be final.
 The dismissed employee may drop the appeal process at any stage; however, this will forfeit his/her rights to any further University hearing or consideration.